Caro–Kann Defence: 1.e4 c6 2.d4...... 5.Nc3

 History and Notable Players

 It arises from the Caro-Kann Defense: Exchange Variation.
-Among the most prolific practitioners on the White side are Evgeny Sveshnikov (43 games), Judit Polgar (33 games), Inna Gaponenko (32 games).
-On the Black side, notable exponents include Eduard Meduna (64 games), Laszlo Eperjesi (48 games), Anatoly Karpov (36 games).
+On the White side, Evgeny Sveshnikov (43 games), Judit Polgar (33 games), Inna Gaponenko (32 games) top the database.
+Notable Black exponents: Eduard Meduna (64 games), Laszlo Eperjesi (48 games), Anatoly Karpov (36 games).

 Practice on Chessiverse